-46. Subcommittees and subsidiary offices
+48. Subcommittees and subsidiary offices

-- (1) To help the committee in the conduct of the Association's business, the committee may, in writing, do either or both of the following - (a) appoint one or more subcommittees; - (b) create one or more subsidiary offices and appoint people to those offices. - (2) A subcommittee may consist of the number of people, whether or not members, that the committee considers appropriate. - (3) A person may be appointed to a subsidiary office whether or not the person is a member. - - (a) a subcommittee may meet and conduct business as it considers appropriate; and - (b) the holder of a subsidiary office may carry out the functions given to the holder as the holder considers appropriate.
+- (1) To help the committee in the conduct of the Association's business, the committee may, in writing, do either or both of the following - (a) appoint one or more subcommittees. - (b) create one or more subsidiary offices and appoint people to those offices. - (2) A subcommittee may consist of the number of people, whether or not members, that the committee considers appropriate. - (3) A person may be appointed to a subsidiary office whether or not the person is a member. - (4) Subject to any directions given by the committee - (a) a subcommittee may meet and conduct business as it considers appropriate; and - (b) the holder of a subsidiary office may carry out the functions given to the holder as the holder considers appropriate.

-47. Delegation to subcommittees and holders of subsidiary offices non-delegable duty means a duty imposed on the committee by the Act or another written law.
+49. Delegation to subcommittees and holders of subsidiary offices non-delegable duty means a duty imposed on the committee by the Act or another written law.